GreyPoupon24/Quiz_game/README.md

 # Quiz_game

+This project was a collaberative effort with two other UBC students

 A quiz game where questions are true/false or yes/no and two players compete, gaining a point for a correct answer and losing a point for a wrong answer

+Info on uploads

+cap_flag_tester.asm was used to test the ability for the project to register button presses and debug issues with noise

 Design Details